DigitalForgeLLC/ticket-smith-resources/dark_horse_spike_template.md

 ---

 ## Deliverables:
-*Expected research outputs and reports*
+*Expected research outputs and reports.
+Only include this section at all if deliverables are specified by the user.
+Else omit this seciton completely.*
 * [Reports or findings (only if specified)]
 * [Format requirements (only if provided)]
 * [Presentation needs (only if provided)]